-E. Life Care Community
+E. Continuing Care Retirement Community

 Facility providing a continuum of residential and health care services to persons aged 62 years or older.
 Allows residents to continue living in the same complex as their housing and health care needs change.
-Life care communities may offer a variety of services such as congregate care, skilled nursing, health and wellness, recreational facilities, support services and entertainment and social uses, as well as offering a range of residential opportunities (apartments, townhouses, cottages).
+Continuing care retirement communities may offer a variety of services such as congregate care, skilled nursing, rest home, health and wellness, recreational facilities, support services and entertainment and social uses, as well as offering a range of residential opportunities (apartments, townhouses, cottages).
+A rest home must be provided as a component of a continuing care retirement community.

 - a.
-The life care community and accessory facilities must be designed and used to serve its residents and their guests only. - b.
-The life care community must be planned, developed and operated according to a unified plan under the direction of a single owner or agent for the owner. - c.
+The continuing care retirement community and accessory facilities must be designed and used to serve its residents and their guests only. - b.
+The continuing care retirement community must be planned, developed and operated according to a unified plan under the direction of a single owner or agent for the owner. - c.
 The minimum site size and density limits must be in accordance with Sec.
 2.3.1. for a Residential District.
 There is no minimum size or density limitation in any other district. - d.
-The life care community may provide individual dwelling units in any combination of residential building types or housing options as allowed in the respective zoning district under Article 2.3.
+The continuing care retirement community may provide individual dwelling units in any combination of residential building types or housing

+- options as allowed in the respective zoning district under Article 2.3.
 Compact Development and Article 2.4.
-Conservation Development Option.
+Conservation Development Option. - e.

-- e.
 If provided, a congregate care facility must meet the requirements under Sec.
 6.2.2.C. - f.
 If provided, a rest home must meet the requirements under Sec.
-6.2.2.F. - g.
-Additional facilities designed only to serve members of the life care community may include, but not be limited to, health and wellness, medical, recreation and support services such as a private chapel, bank, hairdressers, pharmacy, library and convenience shopping. - h.
-A minimum of 30% of the total site area must be designated and maintained as common open space under Sec.
-2.5. - i.
-In a Residential District, A Type A1 or A2 transitional protective yard (see Sec.
-7.2.4.A.) must be established along any side of the property abutting a residential use.
+6.2.2.F. - q.
+Additional facilities designed only to serve members of the continuing care retirement community may include, but not be limited to, health and wellness, medical, recreation and support services such as a private chapel, bank, hairdressers, pharmacy, library and convenience shopping. - h.
+A minimum of 10% of the total site area must be designated and maintained as common open space under Sec.
+2.5.
+The required protective yard described in subsection E.2.i below shall not be included in this minimum common open space standard. - i.
+A Type B1 transitional protective yard (see Sec.
+7.2.4.A.) must be established along any side of the property abutting a residential use. - j.
+If provided, the density of a congregate care is calculated in keeping with Sec.
+6.2.2.C.2.b. - k.
+The density of a rest home is calculated in keeping with Sec.
+6.2.2.F.2.